patwhite/SparkGraphAnalysis/Tutorial.md

 ---------

-We're going to be working on the analyzer, so add this to exec:
+We're going to be working on the analyzer, so add this to the Analyzer class:

 ```
 private def getContext = {